-base.py This file is for global settings that will be used in both development and production.
-Aim to keep most of your configuration in this file.

-dev.py This file is for settings that will only be used by developers.
-For example: DEBUG = True production.py This file is for settings that will only run on a production server.
-For example: DEBUG = False local.py This file is used for settings local to a particular machine.
+- base.py This file is for global settings that will be used in both development and production.
+Aim to keep most of your configuration in this file. - dev.py This file is for settings that will only be used by developers.
+For example: DEBUG = True local.py This file is used for settings local to a particular machine.
 This file should never be tracked by a version control system.